Your Guide to Moving to Denver

-- Denver’s population has grown by 20% in the last decade, which means you’re not alone if you’re considering a new adventure in this city.
+- Denver’s population has grown by 21% since 2010, which means you’re not alone if you’re considering a new adventure in this city.
 The city has a population of almost 960,000.

 - The current cost of living in Denver is approximately 12% higher than the national average.

-- Top industries in Denver include aerospace, healthcare and wellness, finance, energy, IT services, bioscience, and broadcast and communications.
+- Top industries in Denver include aerospace, healthcare and wellness, energy, bioscience, and broadcast and communications.

 Moving to Denver: The basics